ltelab/disdrodb/CONTRIBUTING.rst

-The can also be done with  ``pre-commit run --all-files``.
+This can also be done with  ``pre-commit run --all-files``.
 This is recommended since it indicates if the commit contained any formatting errors (that are automatically corrected).